Survey on the geometric Bogomolov conjecture: Nonarchimedean geometry

 Among the metrics on line bundles, there are two very important classes of metrics: the algebraic metrics and the semipositive metrics.
-The algebraic metrics are the metrics determined from models over $\KK^{\circ}$, and the semipositive metrics are the metrics that are the ``uniform limit'' of algebraic metrics arising from vertically nef models.
+The algebraic metrics are determined from models over $\KK^{\circ}$, and the semipositive metrics are the ``uniform limits'' of algebraic metrics arising from vertically nef models.